-The sanitary service collects solid waste and "grey" water and sends it to either the Gold Bar Wastewater Treatment Plant or the Capital Region Sewage Treatment Plant for processing.
-At the plants, the solid waste is removed and the water cleaned before being released into the North Saskatchewan River.
+The sanitary service collects sewage and "grey" water and sends it to either the Gold Bar Wastewater Treatment Plant or the Alberta Capital Region Wastewater Treatment Plant for processing.
+At the plants, the solid waste is removed and the water is cleaned before being released into the North Saskatchewan River.

-The stormwater service collects rainwater and snowmelt and channels it via pipes or overland routes to dry ponds, stormwater lakes, creeks, ravines, or directly into the North Saskatchewan River.
+The stormwater system collects rainwater and snowmelt and channels it via pipes or overland routes to dry ponds, stormwater lakes, creeks, ravines, or directly into the North Saskatchewan River.
 Since about 1980, stormwater lakes to service new Edmonton neighbourhoods have been mandatory.

-A combined sewer service exists in Edmonton neighbourhoods built before the mid-1960s.
-The combined sewer service collects sanitary and stormwater in the same pipe and sends it to the Gold Bar Wastewater Treatment Plant for processing.
-In 2005, about 13% of all homes in Edmonton were serviced by a combined sewer service.
+A combined sewer system exists in Edmonton neighbourhoods built before the mid-1960s.
+The combined sewer system collects sanitary and stormwater in the same pipe and sends it to the Gold Bar Wastewater Treatment Plant for processing.
+In 2005, about 13% of all homes in Edmonton were serviced by a combined sewer system.